athbss/task-studio/.taskmaster/docs/prd-taskmaster-update-api.md

 ### User Personas

-1. **Local Developer**: Uses Task UI as a visual interface for their .taskmaster tasks, similar to using Prisma Studio for database management.
+1. **Local Developer**: Uses Task Studio as a visual interface for their .taskmaster tasks, similar to using Prisma Studio for database management.

 2. **Project Manager**: Reviews task progress visually and updates status/priority without needing CLI knowledge.